msa-em/nanocartography/01_introduction.md

 such as counting cells {cite:p}`porter1945study, lidke2012advances`.
-The complex nature of the electron interaction physics of material science research such as crystallinity, defects, and variable Z contrast, makes automation more difficult and most likely why it has slowed the adoption and development in the field.
+The complex nature of the electron interaction physics of material science research such as crystallinity, defects, and variable Z contrast, makes automation more difficult and is most likely why it has slowed the adoption and development in the field.
 This is not to mention the exceedingly smaller length scales that become crucial to understanding any number of atomic phenomena that control bulk materials properties.